The Helen Hamlyn Centre for Design

 Senior Research Associate

-Gail joined the Helen Hamlyn Centre for Design in 2009 working on the TACT3 project.
-Her research has focused on people-centred design and co-design approaches with citizens and communities and the use of digital tools to support civic participation.
-She has worked on several academic research projects, most notably Creative Citizens looking at how new media can engage more people in community-led projects; and TACT3, Tackling Ageing Continence through Theory, Tools and Technology, which led to the launch of The Great British Public Toilet Map.
+Since joining the Helen Hamlyn Centre for Design in 2009 Gail has worked on a number of industry and academic research projects.
+Most recently she managed a team of researchers on GATEway, funded by InnovateUK, exploring how attitudes to autonomous vehicles might shape our cities.
+She also led Workplace & Wellbeing, which involved employees in the workplace design process.
+Creative Citizens looked at how new media can engage more people in community-led projects; and TACT3, Tackling Ageing Continence through Theory, Tools and Technology, which led to the launch of The Great British Public Toilet Map.

 Gail has an MEng in Mechanical Engineering from Imperial College (1999–2003), and spent her final year at Ecole Centrale de Lyon, France.
 She has worked internationally, with engineering placements at Coca Cola (Atlanta, USA) and Plastic Omnium (Lyon, France) before working in the UK and Spain as part of Sony’s European Graduate Scheme.Show more